andresmm07/UncomfortableEggnog/Jarvis How To.md

 2. **Close Matching Threshold:** Jarvis also has the ability to guess the phrase when there is no exact match.
 The **Close Matching Threshold** determines how similar it has to be to an existing phrase/command for Jarvis to suggest it.

-To change these thresholds follow the steps below:
+To change these thresholds, follow the steps below:

 1. Launch the application.
 Refer to the **[Getting Started](#gettingStarted)** section for more information.